Index

 Grammar

-get round to (phrasal verb of get) = deal with a task in
+get round to (phrasal verb of get) = deal with a task in due course. [ "I might

 get round to organizing another trip in the spring" ]